stripe/stripe-dotnet/readme.md

 StripeRequestOptions
 --------------------

 All of the service methods accept an optional StripeRequestOptions object.
-This is used if you need to use an [Idempotency Key](https://stripe.com/docs/api?lang=curl#idempotent_requests), if you are using Stripe Connect, or if you want to pass the ApiKey on each method.
+This is used if you need an [Idempotency Key](https://stripe.com/docs/api?lang=curl#idempotent_requests), if you are using Stripe Connect, or if you want to pass the ApiKey on each method.

 	var requestOptions = new StripeRequestOptions();
-	requestOptions.ApiKey = *optional*;              // this is not required unless you choose to pass the apikey on every service call requestOptions.IdempotencyKey = "some string";   // this is for [Idempotent Requests](https://stripe.com/docs/api?lang=curl#idempotent_requests) (to make sure a charge wont go through more than once) requestOptions.StripeConnectAccountId = "acct_*" // if you are using Stripe Connect and want to issue a request on the connected account
+	requestOptions.ApiKey = *optional*;              // this is not required unless you choose to pass the apikey on every service call requestOptions.IdempotencyKey = "some string";   // this is for Idempotent Requests - https://stripe.com/docs/api?lang=curl#idempotent_requests requestOptions.StripeConnectAccountId = "acct_*" // if you are using Stripe Connect and want to issue a request on the connected account

 Errors